Sales engineering: When to include Specialists and SMEs

 There are several ways to reduce sales engineering time… or to even bypass it altogether.

-- Be sure you’re using sales scoping templates.
+1. Be sure you’re using sales scoping templates.
 There’s no need to develop scopes entirely from scratch.
+You can also use or build AI tools to help with scoping.

-- Enlist project managers in the sales process before you enlist SMEs—since PMs are good at scoping, and they have a vested interest in selling properly-scoped work.
+2. Enlist project managers in the sales process before you enlist SMEs—PMs are good at scoping, and they have a vested interest in selling properly-scoped work.

-- Be conservative on when a sales opportunity merits sales engineering.
+3. Be conservative about when a sales opportunity merits sales engineering.
 This means waiting ‘til after the first (or even second) sales meeting.
-Be sure the prospect passes your BANT or CRUX qualification process, before you enlist an SME.
+Be sure the prospect passes your BANT or CRUX qualification process before you enlist a Specialist.

 Even if you don’t shift to fully productized services, requiring new clients to start with a Paid Discovery mini-project will help you get paid for what used to be unpaid sales engineering.